BLSQ/snt_shiny_apps/README.md

-Public repo for code of Shiny app: "SNT Outliers Explorer"
+Public repo for the Shiny app "SNT Outliers Explorer" code.

+Includes template of json file for credentials (actual file not tracked)